Blood types explained | 3 min read

 Blood transfusions

-• weigh at least 50 kg
+• Weigh at least 50 kg

-• are over 70 and have given blood in the last two years
+• Are over 70 and have donated in the last two years

 Share this article